VainF/DeepLabV3Plus-Pytorch/README.md

 # DeepLabv3Plus-Pytorch

-DeepLabV3 and DeepLabV3+ for Pytorch.
+DeepLabV3 and DeepLabV3+ with MobileNetv2 and ResNet backbones for Pytorch.

 #### Available Architectures
 specify the model architecture with '--model ARCH_NAME' and set the output stride with '--output_stride OUTPUT_STRIDE'.